-Unless you are in retail, or selling purely via digital transactional means, it’s likely that all these three parts of your close will need to be managed as they are spaced out and don’t all happen in the some moment.
+Unless you are in retail or selling purely via digital transactional means, it’s likely that all these three parts of your close will need to be managed as they are spaced out and don’t all happen in some moment.

 IF YOU DO NOT GET YOUR HEAD AROUND THIS, YOU WILL AVOID MAKING THE CLOSE FOR FEAR OF PERCEIVED REJECTION – THIS MINDSET KILLS SALES!